kelseyhightower/kubernetes-the-hard-way/docs/01-prerequisites.md

   --compartment-id <tenancy_ocid> --region <home_region>
 ```

+Note that by specifying your tenancy OCID as the `--compartment-id` in the above command, you will be
+creating your compartment under the _root_ compartment of your tenancy.

 ### Set this Compartment as the Default

 Note the compartment `id` from the output of the above command, and create a file `~/.oci/oci_cli_rc` with